 (a) When a taxpayer is unable to use a tax credit during the period specified by the Department in the approval letter, because the taxpayer's liability is insufficient, the taxpayer may apply to carry forward the unused tax credit amount for a period not to exceed five years, if the credit was earned in a taxable year beginning before January 1, 2018, or for a period not to exceed ten years, if the credit was earned in a taxable year beginning on or after January 1, 2018.
-The five year carryforward period is applicable to all credits approved for carryforward on or after July 1, 2011, and to all unused carryforward credits that were eligible to be carried forward as of July 1, 2011.
-Taxpayers must apply on line using the Department's website at www.floridarevenue.com or submit an Application for Tax Credit for Contributions to Nonprofit Scholarship Funding Organizations (SFOs) (Form DR 116000, incorporated by reference in Rule 12 29.003, F.A.C.) requesting approval to carry forward the unused portion of the tax credit during the year in which the taxpayer wants to carry forward the unused tax credit.
-Applications to carry forward amounts beyond the five year period will not be accepted by the Department.
+The five-year carryforward period is applicable to all credits approved for carryforward on or after July 1, 2011, and to all unused carryforward credits that were eligible to be carried forward as of July 1, 2011.
+Taxpayers must apply on line using the Department's website at www.floridarevenue.com or submit an Application for Tax Credit for Contributions to Nonprofit Scholarship Funding Organizations (SFOs) (Form DR 116000, incorporated by reference in Rule 12-29.003, F.A.C.) requesting approval to carry forward the unused tax credit.
+Applications to carry forward amounts beyond the five-year period will not be accepted by the Department.
 See paragraph (3)(a), for submitting the application to the Department.